 The cheapest accommodation on Bali is in small places that are simple but clean and comfortable.
 Names often include the word 'losmen', 'homestay', 'inn' or 'pondo'.
 Many are built in the style of a traditional Balinese home.

 There are budget hotels all over Bali, and they vary widely in standards and price.
-Expect:
+Expect the following:

 - Maybe air-con